brio-plus/rizzoma-export-notion-import/README.md

-# rizzoma-export-notion-import

-# Rizzoma static archive exporter and Rizzoma to Notion importer
+# Rizzoma archive exporter and Notion importer

 A production-ready Python notebook to create a complete, self-contained archive of your Rizzoma topics and import them with high fidelity into Notion.